-Some people reading this may be shaking their head at my definitions (let me know in the comments and we can get a good discussion going about it) but the general definitions are correct.
+Some people reading this may be shaking their head at my definitions (let me know in the comments, and we can get a good discussion going about it) but the general descriptions are correct.

 It's important to understand the difference for two reasons:

 If you're feeling conflicted and can't accept yourself as a submissive then labelling yourself as a bottom may help to resolve your inner conflict.
 It did for me.